Advocacy / Publications

 Parkland InstituteThe Parkland Institute is an Alberta research network situated within the Faculty of Arts at the University of Alberta.
 It operates within the established and distinctive tradition of Canadian political economy and is non-partisan

 Public Interest Alberta (PIA)Public Interest Alberta (PIA) is a new provincial advocacy organization for public interest issues.
-It was founded in June 2004 to serve as a vehicle through which to foster in Albertans an understanding of and commitment to the importance of public services, institutions and spaces.
+It was founded in June 2004 to serve as a vehicle through which to foster in Albertans an understanding of and commitment to the importance of public services, institutions

 - Canadian Council on Social Development